pasha7060/Girlslol-/README.md

         width: 80%;
         font-size: 1em;
       }

+      .note {
+        font-size: 0.9em;
       }
+    }
   </style>
 </head>
 <body>
   <h1>18+ Adults Only</h1>
   <p>This website contains content intended for adults.
 By clicking below, you confirm you are 18 years or older.</p>
+  <div class="note">For convenience, click on the three dots in the upper right corner and open in your browser.</div>
   <a href="https://offers.affimelody.com/click?pid=107337&offer_id=25" class="button">Enter Site</a>
   <a href="https://ywwphrr.daily-romancedating.com/rb6223a" class="secondary-button">Try another dating partner</a>
 </body>
 </html>